keycloak/keycloak-quickstarts/README.md

 * [app-jee-jsp](app-jee-jsp/README.md) - JSP application packaged that invokes the example service.
 Requires service example to be deployed.
 * [app-profile-jee-html5](app-profile-jee-html5/README.md) - HTML5 application that displays user profile and token details.
 * [app-profile-jee-jsp](app-profile-jee-jsp/README.md) - JSP application that displays user profile and token details.
+* [app-profile-jee-vanilla](app-profile-jee-vanilla/README.md) - JSP application configured with basic authentication.
+Shows how to secure an application with the client adapter subsystem.
 * [app-profile-saml-jee-jsp](app-profile-saml-jee-jsp/README.md) - JSP application that uses SAML and displays user profile.
 * [service-jee-jaxrs](service-jee-jaxrs/README.md) - JAX-RS Service with public and protected endpoints.